lizrush/NaNoGenMo2015/DRAFT_blog.md

 Novel generation can be much more complicated than it appears from the outside.
 [Some books](https://github.com/dariusk/NaNoGenMo-2014/issues/51) integrate with social media by pulling text from twitter to generate dialogue, [others](https://github.com/samcoppini/Definition-book) go down a recursive rabbithole, and some even generate [graphic novels](http://gregborenstein.com/comics/generated_detective/1/).

 Here at Algorithmia, we have a wide variety of algorithms that are a perfect fit for NaNoGenMo.
 Because I don't have any background in natural language processing or computational linguistics, I found it was easy to combine algorithms to not only help me generate my novel, but gain insights on the texts I used as a basis and the result.

+I chose the texts I wanted to work with based on two things: availability in the public domain and to have an interesting author demographic.
+While there are tons of NaNoGenMo books out there that are based on other texts, the unfortunate truth is that I see very few that are based on female or minority authors.
+I also developed an interest in 19th century American literature, slave and emancipation narratives in particular, after reading Uncle Tom's Cabin when I was 12.
+Luckily for me, Project Gutenberg is home to many novels and autobiographies that fit this intersection of interests!

+First step: compile a corpus of texts.
+I chose to go with two sets of 8 books to compare.
+The first set was composed of

+Set one:
+* 1859 - Our Nig by Harriet E. Wilson
+* 1861 - Incidents in the Life of a Slave Girl by Harriet Jacobs
+* 1868 to 1888 (published in serial form) - Trial and Triumph by Frances Ellen Watkins Harper
+* 1868 to 1888 (published in serial form) - Sowing and Reaping: A Temperance Story by Frances Ellen Watkins Harper
+* 1868 to 1888 (published in serial form) - Minnie's Sacrifice by Frances Ellen Watkins Harper
+* 1868 - Behind the Scenes by Elizabeth Keckley
+* 1891 - From the Darkness Cometh the Light, or, Struggles for Freedom by Lucy Delaney
+* 1892 - Iola Leroy, or Shadows Uplifted by Frances Ellen Watkins Harper

+Set two:
+* 1845 - Woman in the Nineteenth Century by Margaret Fuller
+* 1852 - Uncle Tom's Cabin by Harriet Beecher Stowe
+* 1854 - The Lamplighter by Maria S. Cummins
+* 1854 - Ruth Hall: A Domestic Tale of the Present Time by Fanny Fern (pen name of Sara Payson Willis)
+* 1860 - Rutledge by Miriam Coles Harris
+* 1868 - Little Women by Louisa May Alcott
+* 1869 to 1870 (published in serial form) - An Old Fashioned Girl by Louisa May Alcott
+* 1872 - What Katy Did by Susan Coolidge
+* 1885 - The Prophet of the Great Smoky Mountains by Charles Egbert Craddock (pen name of Mary Noailles Murfree)

+Second, clean the texts (I used [guten-gutter](https://github.com/catseye/Guten-gutter)).
+Then I had to escape " marks so that I could run algos that take text inputs.

+AUTOTAG:
+black authors
+['dsdb', 'bud']
+['mrs', 'lincoln', 'president', 'day', 'house', 'mother', 'room', 'time'] ['mother', 'mrs', 'time', 'judge', 'mitchell', 'freedom', 'free', 'girl'] ['children', 'grandmother', 'told', 'master', 'slave', 'house', 'day', 'time'] ['war', 'robert', 'iola', 'mother', 'dat', 'good', 'ter', 'ole'] ['louis', 'minnie', 'child', 'colored', 'home', 'race', 'mother', 'people'] ['belle', 'life', 'mother', 'home', 'romaine', 'jeanette', 'man', 'john'] ['annette', 'mrs', 'life', 'young', 'men', 'people', 'man', 'thomas'] white authors
+['meg', 'amy', 'laurie', 'good', 'beth', 'mother', 'time', 'made'] ['ter', 'hev', 'war', 'air', 'man', 'fur', 'thar', 'eyes'] ['ruth', 'doctor', 'katy', 'mrs', 'time', 'eyes', 'nettie', 'lady'] ['rutledge', 'mrs', 'kitty', 'time', 'room', 'back', 'door', 'made'] ['gertrude', 'emily', 'mrs', 'gerty', 'miss', 'willie', 'time', 'graham'] ['tom', 'man', 'miss', 'clare', 'good', 'ophelia', 'george', 'child'] ['katy', 'aunt', 'izzie', 'clover', 'cousin', 'children', 'helen', 'elsie'] ['woman', 'man', 'life', 'men', 'women', 'love', 'thought', 'nature']

+Want to try NLP youself?
+Check out the [NLTK book](http://www.nltk.org/book/) to get up and running in python.